fayas1290/ESXI-Lab/README.md

 # Installing Firmware In VMware ESXI
 We begin by placing the host in maintenance mode, instructions can be found [here](https://docs.vmware.com/en/VMware-vSphere/7.0/com.vmware.vsphere.resmgmt.doc/GUID-8F705E83-6788-42D4-93DF-63A2B892367F.html)
 <br>
-And then we Enable SSH so that we can connect to the OS through an app like PuTTY using SSH protocol
+And then we Enable SSH and ESXi Shell so that we can connect to the OS through an app like PuTTY using SSH protocol
 <br>
 From the VMware ESXi home screen Press F2 to go to the settings<br>
 Enter the credentials to log in<br>